t4d-gmbh/WebServerSetup/roles/hardenServer/README.md

 ## License

-This role is licensed under the MIT License.
+This role is licensed under the GNU PGLv3 License.

 ## Author Information